nickjuntilla/truffle-petshop-tutorial-complete/README.md

 Westside Blockchain slides: https://docs.google.com/presentation/d/1IhtHU9m94zeoiMBvVjFeoPcxc8VbbE-2U6rdACGHSrk/edit?usp=sharing

 # truffle-petshop-tutorial-complete
-Finished Petshop Tutorial Original Readme File below Just running all the commands should now bring up the completed project.
+Finished Petshop Tutorial modified Readme File below Just running all the commands should now bring up the completed project.
 You will still have to configure your metamask to connect to your truffle develop blockchain